What is an osmotic fragility test?

-Thalassemia causes your body to make an abnormal form of hemoglobin.
+- Thalassemia causes your body to make an abnormal form of hemoglobin.
 Hemoglobin is the protein that allows red blood cells to carry oxygen.
 If you have thalassemia, your red blood cells are more likely to be destroyed.
 This can lead to anemia.

 - shortness of breath

-If you are wearing a long-sleeve shirt, the technician will ask you to roll up one of your sleeves or to remove your arm from the sleeve.
+If you’re wearing a long-sleeved shirt, the technician will ask you to roll up one of your sleeves or to remove your arm from the sleeve.

-Tell your doctor if you start running a temperature above 100 degrees F. You should also seek help if the skin around the puncture becomes red, swollen, and painful to touch.
+Tell your doctor if you start running a temperature above 100°F. You should also seek help if the skin around the puncture becomes red, swollen, or painful to touch.

-If your cells are diagnosed as fragile, you probably have either hereditary spherocytosis or thalassemia.
+If your cells are diagnosed as fragile, you most likely have hereditary spherocytosis or thalassemia.
 Both of these genetic conditions can cause hemolytic anemia.
 This is a form of anemia that occurs because your red blood cells are destroyed too quickly.

 If your osmotic fragility test is positive, the next step is to confirm the results and test whether you are actively anemic.